 If this is the first time you are filling out the FAFSA, you (and a parent if you are dependent) will need to apply for a PIN first by clicking on the PIN Site button on the FAFSA webpage.
 Complete the FAFSA by answering the questions on the application.
 Make sure to include DVC's school code (001191) so the Financial Aid Office will receive your information from the Department of Education.

 The priority application deadline for the FAFSA is March 2 of every year.
 We strongly encourage all students to apply before the March 2 deadline date to be considered for all the available federal funds, including grants with limited funding.
-However, if you are not able to submit your FAFSA before the priority deadline, the Financial Aid Office will continue to process student applications until May of each year.
+However, if you are not able to submit your FAFSA before the priority deadline, the Financial Aid Office will continue to process student applications until June of the award year.
 You may submit an application for financial aid until the last day of school to see if you are eligible to receive funding for that academic school year.